DavidAntliff/PythonPackaging/README.md

 ## Example

-Consider a new project called "abcde" that has some command-line scripts, a few packages, and a dependency on a first-party package.
+Consider a new project called "PythonPackaging" that has some command-line scripts, a few packages, and a dependency on a first-party package.

     /
         bin/               # contains application scripts directly invoked by a user of this package do_something.py
-            do_more.py
+            do_something_more.py

         packageA/          # an internal package that contains a module called 'moduleA' __init__.py